Why Warning Signs Get Missed

 - Having felt this way all their life, they may be unaware that what they are feeling indicates a potentially fatal condition.

-We need to let student athletes know that if they experience any of the symptoms below, it is crucial to alert an adult and get follow-up care right away with an appropriate physician.
+Student athletes should know that if they experience any of the following symptoms, it is crucial to alert an adult and get follow-up care right away with an appropriate physician.
 Additionally, if the athlete has any of the SCA risk factors, these should also be immediately discussed with a doctor to determine if a heart screening is needed.

 Symptoms or Potential Indicators that Put Youth at Risk for SCA